Florida's second disaster preparedness sales tax holiday begins Saturday

 With the peak of hurricane season here, these next few weeks offer the chance to restock on supplies during Florida’s second disaster preparedness sales tax holiday of the year.

-The second sales tax holiday will begin on Saturday, Aug.
-26 and continue through Friday, Sept.
+The second sales tax holiday begins Saturday, Aug.
+26 and continues through Friday, Sept.
 8.

 The first disaster preparedness sales tax holiday of this year was May 27 though June 9.